tobybreckon/fire-detection-cnn/README.md

 ---
 ## Instructions to test pre-trained models:

-To downdoad and test the supplied code and pre-trained models (with TFLean/OpenCV installed) do:
+To download and test the supplied code and pre-trained models (with TFLean/OpenCV installed) do:

 ```
 $ git clone https://github.com/tobybreckon/fire-detection-cnn.git